 The best data analytics tool is the one that helps you to achieve your goals, fits your budget, and is easy for your team to use.
 Take your time, experiment, and choose wisely!

-The open-source landscape offers a diverse array of data analytics tools, each with unique strengths and capabilities.
-We've handpicked 11 standout open-source data analytics tools in 2024 that cater to different needs and skill levels.
+The open-source landscape offers diverse data analytics tools, each with unique strengths and capabilities.
+We've handpicked 15 standout open-source data analytics tools in 2025 that cater to different needs and skill levels.
 So whether you're a total novice or a seasoned data pro, there's bound to be something here that's just the right fit for your organization's data strategy and analytics goals.

 - Apache Superset